-And UNIX based operating system supports following types of files:
+And UNIX-based operating systems support the following types of files:

 Regular files contain user information.
 Generally, regular files are either ASCII files or binary files.
 These two types of files are described below.

 Directories are the system files that are used to maintain the structure of the file system.